 It seems any review of this adaptation of Australian author Cory Taylor’s final work must be a little more subjective than usual.

-As someone who fleetingly thinks about death from time to time, with each friend or family member’s passing, and each middle-aged niggle reminding me of my mortality, I found Dying: A Memoir an engaging, welcome opportunity to consider life’s inevitable end more deeply.
+As someone who fleetingly thinks about death from time to time, with each friend or family member’s passing, and each middle-aged niggle reminding me of my mortality, I find Dying: A Memoir an engaging, welcome opportunity to consider life’s inevitable end more deeply.
 To confront that frankly scary thing we rarely if ever talk about, through the profound and funny insights of someone forced to confront death when she was diagnosed with terminal cancer.

 Genevieve Morris in Dying: A Memoir.
 Photo © Pia Johnson